- Training & Events

 Centrifuges used in engine applications do not affect the oil additive package.
 However, if various components of the additive package precipitate out of the oil over time, then the centrifuge can remove them.
 One example of this is calcium, which can be found in the contaminant collected in a centrifuge after it has been in service for some time.

 Though the composition of the contaminant collected in a centrifuge can vary by percentage, the three main categories include: volatiles (oil), soot and inorganic contaminants (wear metals, precipitated components of the additive package, dust introduced into the system, chemicals introduced from coolant leaks, etc.).
 Typical percentages for newer engines meeting EPA 2002 regulations are 45 to 50 percent volatiles, 45 to 50 percent soot, and the remainder is inorganic contaminants.

 Centriguard™ products use cones or spiral vanes to enhance the separation efficiency of the centrifuge.
 Laboratory and field testing have proven this technology to be effective in removing soot from diesel engines.
 This test was conducted using sooty oil from an engine in an on-highway trucking application.

 Centrifuge manufacturers continue to develop new designs to meet the needs of their customers.
 These needs vary based on customer, industry segment, regional requirements, and the end-users’ requirements of the filtration systems and devices.
-Pictures of two different technologies offered by Fleetguard Inc. are shown in Figure 1.
+Pictures of two different technologies offered by Fleetguard Inc. are shown above.